Shoppers Descend on Stores for Annual Post-Christmas Sales

 Many customers headed first for the heavily discounted Christmas cards, wrapping paper and tree decorations.

-″We opened (an hour early) at 9, and they were lined up around the block,″ said Sally Sargent, a spokeswoman for Bloomingdale’s in New York. ″Trim a Tree is mobbed.″
+″We opened at 9 (an hour early), and they were lined up around the block,″ said Sally Sargent, a spokeswoman for Bloomingdale’s in New York. ″Trim a Tree is mobbed,″ she said.

 In Chicago, customers lined up outside Marshall Field for discounts of up to 70 percent on furs, said a spokesman for the store, Doug Dome.

-″Traffic is incredibly high″ throughout the 27 Marshall Field stores in Illinois, Wisconsin and Texas, said Dome.
+″Traffic is incredibly high″ throughout the 27 Marshall Field stores in Illinois, Wisconsin and Texas, Dome said.
 All departments with sales going on were enjoying a good day, he said.

-But some retail chains found their downtown stores relatively quiet while business boomed in the suburbs, as many offices were closed and customers shopped near home.
+But some retail chains found their downtown stores relatively quiet while business boomed in the suburbs, as many offices were closed and customers shopped at store branches near their homes.

-In the Washington, D.C., area, Woodward & Lothrop’s suburban stores were extremely busy, with customers waiting outside before the doors opened, said spokeswoman Robbie Snow.
+In the Washington, D.C., area, Woodward & Lothrop’s suburban stores were very busy, with customers waiting outside before the doors opened, said Robbie Snow, a spokeswoman for the chain.
 Woodie’s downtown store had a slower start, she said.

 In Atlanta, employees at Rich’s giant downtown store had a chance to catch their breath.